tsweeney256/C-Compiler/README.md

 ###COP4620 Construction of Language Translators Class Project

 ###Program Description:
-Fully functional compiler for the C- Language as described in Kenneth C. Louden's book, Compiler Construction: Principles and Practice.
+Fully functional compiler for the C- Language as described in Kenneth C. Louden's book, Compiler Construction: Principles and Practice, except now with support for the float type.
 The program first checks to make sure the inputted C- source code file is lexically, syntactically, and semantically correct.
 It uses deterministic finite automata for the lexical analyzer and a handwritten recursive descent parser for the syntax and semantic checking.
 Then at the same time the program is verifying the correctness of the C- code, it builds a syntax tree (different from a parse tree) of the C- Code.
 Using this syntax tree, the program then outputs SIC/XE assembly code.

 ###Program Usage: